 In 1771 during an uprising in Moscow (it was known as the Plague rebellion) people gathered in the Kremlin under the blows of this bell.
-Enraged empress did not find the organizers of the rebellion so she ordered to punish the bell.
+The enraged empress did not find the organizers of the rebellion so she ordered to punish the bell.
 The clapper of the bell was torn out and the bell was left voiceless.
-It would be later "imprisoned" in the Kremlin Arsenal until later transferred to the Armory museum.
+It would be later "imprisoned" in the Kremlin Arsenal until later transferred to the Armory Museum.

 You'll see this bell during your Moscow tours in the Armoury museum.

 Today Moscow is the biggest city in Europe.
 The population of Moscow is 10,5 million people.

 Moscow was founded in 1147.
 It is one of the oldest cities in Russia.

 What does Moscow mean?

 What does Moscow mean?
 This name is much older than the city itself.

 Moscow is a very green city.
 More than 40 percent of its territory consists of parks, gardens and forests.